Coming soon: A major revision of this article

 Any object entering the earth’s atmosphere and producing a visible glow or streak is called a meteor.
 Any object that strikes the earth intact is a meteorite.
 Asteroids and debris from comets are typical sources of meteors.

-Meteorites are very common on earth, especially if you include micrometeorites as small as dust particles.
+Meteorites are very common on earth, especially if we include micrometeorites as small as dust particles.
 Debris from space constantly bombards the earth.
-Most of the large meteors disintegrate and burn up in the atmosphere, never reaching the surface, but the atmosphere slows most of the micrometeorites so they do not burn up.
+Most of the large meteors disintegrate and burn up in the atmosphere, never reaching the surface, but the atmosphere slows most of the micrometeorites so they don’t burn up.
 Micrometeorites have been found in ocean sediments and in high-altitude dust.
 The Earth may acquire more than 100,000 metric tons of meteoric material every year, but most of this consists of meteorites weighing less than a few grams.
 This cosmic dust rains continuously on the earth, passing through the atmosphere almost unchanged.

 A meteor falling through the atmosphere may produce a fireball and a luminous streak across the sky.
 It can generate rumblings like thunder or even explosions if it disintegrates in flight.
 Most meteorites are stony and therefore brittle, so they break up in the atmosphere and land as many small fragments.
 The large meteorites which cause craters on earth consist mostly of metallic iron, but these are far less common than stony meteorites.
 A crater-forming meteorite will strike the earth (land, not ocean) about every sixteen years.
 Since most of the earth is uninhabited, this poses no danger to populations.